satti-hari-krishna-reddy/kestra-auto-heal/README.md

 ```

 ### Running the Workflow
-Navigate to the Kestra UI and upload the YAML file (enhanced-self-healing-workflow.yml).
+Navigate to the Kestra UI and upload the YAML file (kestra-failover.yaml).
 Provide the monitored_workflow ID as an input to start monitoring a specific workflow.
 Trigger the workflow manually

-## 🧪 Demo Video
-Video link :